brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 required, but then they were manipulating properties and/or using functions that were prefixed with the `_` character.
-As you may or may not know, there is an implicit contract dictating that properties that have names beginning with `_` shall not be accessed, altered or even invoked.
+As you may or may not know, there is an implicit contract dictating that properties that have names beginning with `_` shall not be accessed, altered, or even invoked.
 I believe that this implicit contract isn't always sufficient and it isn't defensive programming.
 People, like my friend, can and do break the implicit contract when consuming a library.